 A new freezer will save you around $215 to $270 per year compared to an older freezer.

-Older freezers use between 750 to 1000 kilowatt-hours (kWh) of energy per year.
+Older freezers use between 750 to 1000 kilowatt-hours (kWh) of energy annually.
 This works out at $97-130 per year, using the national electric rate of 13 cents per kWh.

 A freezer has to battle higher humidity and temperatures in your garage that cause it to work much harder.
-Hotter temperatures means that the compressor on your freezer will have to work a lot harder.
+Hotter temperatures mean the compressor on your freezer will have to work much harder.

 According to EnergyStar.gov, for every 1°F (-17°C) change in the temperature in the garage, compared to the ambient weather in your home, your freezer’s energy consumption will increase by 2.25% to 2.5%.